 Philosophy undergraduate majors

-Broadly covers the discipline, in both substance and methodology, developing students’ analytical and communicative abilities while attempting to understand the nature of reality and human experience.
-Students in this general track master foundational concepts in logic, history of philosophy, metaphysics and epistemology, and the philosophy of science.
+Covers broadly the discipline of philosophy, in both substance and methodology where students develop analytical and communicative abilities while attempting to understand the nature of reality and human experience.
+Students in this general track master foundational concepts in logic, history of philosophy, metaphysics and epistemology and the philosophy of science.

-B.A. in philosophy (ethics, law and politics specialization)
+B.A. in philosophy with ethics, law and politics specialization

-The B.A. in philosophy with an ethics, law and politics specialization allows students to develop crucial skills for the workplace, such as critical thinking and persuasive speaking and writing, while investigating concrete problems in value theory.
-Students in this more specialized track gain expertise in core concepts governing debates in bioethics, legal theory, politics and contemporary moral issues.
+The B.A. in Philosophy with an ethics, law and politics specialization allows students to develop crucial skills for the workplace, such as critical thinking and persuasive speaking and writing, while investigating concrete problems in value theory.
+Students in this specialized track gain expertise in core concepts governing debates in ethics, legal theory, politics and contemporary moral issues.

 Minor in philosophy

-Students can choose between the general track for the philosophy minor, or a minor specializing in ethics, law and politics.
-A minor in philosophy can open up doors to a number of career opportunities or graduate schools (such as law or medical school) that value critical thinking, innovative problem-solving and superior communication skills.
+Students can choose between (1) the general track, (2) the ethics, law and politics specialization or (3) science, mind, and philosophy.
+A minor in philosophy can open doors to a number of career opportunities or graduate schools (such as law or medical school) that value critical thinking, innovative problem-solving and superior communication skills.

 Philosophy graduate program